Highlights from ETN Global’s 22nd Annual General Meeting & Workshop

 • System integration and hybrid solutions…and more

 We extend our sincere thanks to our co-host Uniper, our sponsors: MD&A, Mjørud, Crosstown H2R, Woodward, NEM Energy and DEKOMTE as well as our media partners ASTERIx-CAESar, HyPowerGT, FLEX4H2 and InsigH2t.
 And, above all, to our members for showing up, contributing and continuing the conversation.
+A sincere thanks goes out to all the speakers, session leads and moderators for their time, expertise and openness they brought to the discussions.

 Proceedings and relevant documentation